astridx/meinblog/sik/r/react-libraries/index.md

 ---
-title: "React Libraries in 2020"
+title: 'React Libraries in 2020'
-description: "A comprehensive list of all the relevant React libraries used in 2020.
+description: 'A comprehensive list of all the relevant React libraries used in 2020.
 If you are new to React, its ecosystem may be overwhelming at first.
-However, all these React libraries offer everything you need to build large scale applications with React ..."
+However, all these React libraries offer everything you need to build large scale applications with React ...'
-date: "2020-01-28T13:50:46+02:00"
+date: '2020-01-28T13:50:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react libraries 2020"]
+keywords: ['react libraries 2020']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />

 React has been around for a while.
 Since then a well-rounded yet overwhelming ecosystem evolved around the component driven library.
 Developers coming from other programming languages or frameworks often have a hard time figuring out all the building blocks for building web applications with React.
 Coming from a framework like Angular, you are used to have all the necessary features at your disposal.
 However, React at its core isn't opinionated about its complementary libraries.
 The decision whether this is an advantage or disadvantage is up to you.
 When [I switched from Angular to React](/reasons-why-i-moved-from-angular-to-react/), I definitely experienced it as one of React's advantages.

 React only enables you to build component driven user interfaces with [function components](/react-function-component) and [props](/react-pass-props-to-component).
 It comes with a couple of built-in solutions though, for instance, [React Hooks](/react-hooks) for local state and side-effects.
 But after all you are only dealing with components here.